WindEmpowerment/datalogger-project/README.md

 Contain the files on the different hardware boards.

 ## windlogger_shield(old) repo :
-contain the work than was done by Etienne, a student.
+Contain the work than was done by Etienne, a student.
 He does that to help us for an internship of 6 weeks.
 This is an archive, the new version is in the Hardware repo.
 The report is in French.